Matusworld/JS---Random-Photo-Generator/README.md

 This project is a web application that allows users to generate random images from specified categories using the Random Image API.
 Users can select from a variety of categories like nature, city, technology, and more to get images that fit their choice.

+## Purpose

+This project serves as a simple platform for me to learn JavaScript and related technologies.
+It is not intended for production use but as a sandbox where I can experiment with API integration, asynchronous JavaScript, and server/client interaction in a controlled environment.

 ## Features

 - Image generation with category selection